 - Authenticator app (time-based one-time passcodes or one time passwords)

 U2F will require a separate hardware device, and it will only work in Chrome and Opera, with Firefox and Edge support planned in the pipeline.
 An authenticator app means you have to consider the safety of your mobile device because your email will be as safe as your phone.
-The SMS option is overall the least secure because SMS messages are the most vulnerable to man-in-the-middle attacks.
-In either case, the mere addition of 2-factor authentication will make your account a lot safer.

 Although Tutanota is based in Germany, which is a 14 Eyes country, it isn’t all bad.
 Your data is protected by Bundesdatenschutzgesetz (BDSG), which is the German spin on the General Data Protection Regulation (GDPR).
 Although it sounds unnecessarily complicated, this means that your data is collected and used with your consent only.